top of page

 Example: Serve a spoonful of a new vegetable next to their favorite mac and cheese.
 Pairing familiar tastes with unfamiliar ones encourages exploration.

-• Add mashed cauliflower into mashed potatoes for a nutrient boost.
+• Add mashed cauliflower to mashed potatoes for a nutrient boost.

 • Smoothies are a lifesaver!
 Blend fruits like bananas or berries with spinach or kale for a nutrient-packed drink your child won’t even notice.